-- Q. Letters of Support (Pass/Fail): LME/MCO must demonstrate collaboration with their chosen provider as well as the Chief Court Counselor and Department of Social Services Director(s) in the chosen judicial district.
+C. Letters of Support (Pass/Fail):

+- i.
+LME/MCO must demonstrate collaboration with their chosen provider as well as the Chief Court Counselor and Department of Social Services Director(s) in the chosen judicial district.
 Please attach letters from these three collaborators.
-There is also a page for signatures from these leadership staff reflecting they have reviewed the requirements of this application - R. Name of Chosen Provider (Pass/Fail)
+There is also a page for signatures from the leadership staff reflecting they have reviewed the requirements of this application.

+- D. Name of Chosen Provider (Pass/Fail)

+- E. Completed Readiness Assessment

-3. Applicant's approach to the problem
+3. Applicant's approach to the problem (up to 20 points)

 Provides an understanding and description of aligning the goals of the funding and the application.
 This section should also include the methods of achieving the set goals.
-Goals, objectives, and outcomes of the project shall be SMART (Specific, Measurable, Achievable, Realistic and Time-bound).
+Goals, objectives, and outcomes of the project shall be SMART (Specific, Measurable, Achievable, Realistic and Timebound).